jacobhaap/ts-hdsk/README.md

 npm install @iacobus/hd
 ```

+All functionality for the derivation of HD keys, and handling of derivation paths, is available from the `SymmetricHD` class, and as standalone exports.

 ## HDKey Type
-All keys derived by this library are of the `HDKey` type, that includes the 32 byte symmetric key, the chain code, and metadata including the depth in the hierarchy, derivation path, and the key's fingerprint.
+All keys derived by this library are of the `HDKey` type, an object that holds the 32 byte symmetric key, the chain code, and metadata including the depth in the hierarchy, derivation path, and the key's fingerprint.
 ```ts
 type HDKey = {
     key: Uint8Array, // Key